Lifelong Knowledge Editing requires Better Regularization: Over-Optimization of Target Activations

 \subsection{MPES and Knowledge Editing}

-To overcome this overfitting over a small subset of edited facts, we propose a variant of early stopping called ``most-probable early stopping" (MPES).
+As seen in Table \ref{tab:overfitting}, the probability with which the unedited Llama2-7B, and Llama3-8B naturally recall a fact are 52\% and 49\% respectively.
+However, facts that get edited into the model with algorithms like MEMIT are predicted with an average probability of 78-79\%.
+To overcome this hyper-optimization over a small subset of edited facts, we propose a variant of early stopping called ``most-probable early stopping" (MPES).

 Conventionally, early stopping is used during training while monitoring validation loss, where training is halted when the validation loss stops improving.
-In MPES, we stop the gradient descent process in knowledge editing when the target fact becomes the most probable token for all `$q$' query phrases used for optimization.
-While the gradient descent loss continues to go down and the target probability continues to increase, the rank of the predicted word does not change further.
-With MPES, the rank of the predicted word performs the same function as validation loss in conventional early stopping.

-Apart from preventing the model from becoming overly optimized towards a specific target fact, using MPES for halting gradient descent also has two other advantages.
-Firstly, it simplifies monitoring of the gradient descent process and provides a principled approach to stopping gradient descent which is directly tied to the knowledge editing objective, that is, accurately recalling edited facts in a variety of scenarios without overfitting.
-Secondly, by optimally stopping the gradient descent process, we also improve the efficiency of locate-then-edit algorithms.
-MPES leads to a 39-76\% reduction in editing time per edit depending on the editing algorithm and model used (Table \ref{tab:overfitting}).
+In MPES, we stop the gradient-descent step in knowledge editing when the target fact becomes the most probable token for all `$N$' query phrases used for optimization (equation \ref{eq:mpes-loss}).
+This contrasts with the current stopping criteria in these methods, where gradient-descent is halted after either 20 iterations or upon reaching a loss threshold.
+These criteria leave open the possibility of over-optimization (and hence overfitting, as observed empirically in Table \ref{tab:overfitting}), or underfitting.
+Apart from preventing the model from becoming overly optimized towards a specific target fact, using MPES for halting gradient-descent also has two other advantages. \textit{Firstly, it simplifies monitoring of the gradient-descent process and provides a principled approach to stopping gradient-descent which is directly tied to the knowledge editing objective, that is, accurately recalling edited facts in a variety of scenarios without overfitting.
+Secondly, by optimally stopping the gradient-descent process, we also improve the efficiency of locate-then-edit algorithms.
+MPES reduces the average edit time by 42-61\% compared to the standard MEMIT.}

-The average downstream performance of AlphaEdit, MEMIT, and EMMET for Llama2-7B and Llama3-8B over 10,000 sequential edits is shown in Figure \ref{fig:downstream-baseline-main}\footnote{For task-wise downstream performance, please refer to Appendix \ref{appendix:downstream-performance}}.
-Comparing baseline methods with MPES, we see that MPES shows significant improvements in downstream performance for both AlphaEdit and MEMIT.
-For EMMET, MPES performs on par with the baseline but is much faster, as shown in Table \ref{tab:overfitting}.
-This shows that by halting gradient descent at a critical point where the edited fact is recognized but not overly dominant, MPES helps maintain the model's general abilities for much longer during sequential editing.

-The editing performance using MPES can be seen in Table \ref{tab:editing-performance-overfitting}.
-We see that MPES not only maintains the model's general abilities for longer but also improves editing performance for all algorithms.
-This is because as the model over-optimizes for edited facts, it not only loses its general abilities but also the ability to recall facts edited in previous iterations, resulting in lower editing scores.
-This also verifies our hypothesis that overfitting over edited facts is one of the reasons behind the loss of model's general ability.